muaazbassa/COMS1017A-Intro-to-Data-Structures-and-Algorithms/README.md

 # COMS1017A-Intro-to-Data-Structures-and-Algorithms

-This repository has the projects I have done in this module
+This repository has the projects and labs I have done in this module

 * Sudoku Solver